 Code Type Description Reason

-0010U CPT Infectious disease (bacterial), strain typing by whole genome sequencing Experimental/Investigational
+0010U CPT Infectious disease (bacterial), strain typing by whole genome sequencing, phylogenetic-based report Experimental — bacterial whole genome sequencing for outbreak workup

-0086U CPT Infectious disease (bacterial and fungal), organism identification, blood culture, rRNA FISH Experimental/Investigational
+0086U CPT Infectious disease (bacterial and fungal), organism identification, blood culture, using rRNA FISH Experimental — Accelerate PhenoTest BC Kit

-0112U CPT Infectious agent detection, targeted sequence analysis (16S and 18S rRNA genes) Experimental/Investigational
+0112U CPT Infectious agent detection and identification, targeted sequence analysis (16S and 18S rRNA genes) Experimental — mNGS

 + 15 more codes